LL-1998-K/Bike-Sharing-Demand-Prediction-Project/README.md

 Metro Bike Share offers convenient round-the-clock access to a fleet of bicycles for short trips and to get to and from transit on your schedule.
 Metro Bike Share is an additional public transportation option for locals and visitors to get around Downtown LA, Central LA, Pasadena, North Hollywood and the Westside.

 ### Tasks:
-●	Explore the data and present insights gained from exploratory analysis
+●	Explore the data and present insights gained from exploratory analysis <br>

-●	Model bike sharing demand using linear regression, ARIMA, Neural Networks with variations
+●	Model bike sharing demand using linear regression, ARIMA, Neural Networks with variations <br>

-●	Perform model selection based on several scenarios
+●	Perform model selection based on several scenarios <br>

-●	Predict hourly Bike Sharing Demand for next quarter (2021 Q4)
+●	Predict hourly Bike Sharing Demand for next quarter (2021 Q4)  <br>

 ### Data:
 https://bikeshare.metro.net/about/data/